pedroangelo/gradual-intersection-types/README.md

 # gradual-intersection-types
-A gradually types language with intersection types
+A gradually typed language with intersection types